Appointment Information and COVID-19 Precautions

 - Access to hand sanitizer and masks for all patients and staff.

-- Waiting room and clinical areas have been organized to ensure physical distancing can be maintained while in the clinic.
+- Waiting room and clinical areas organized to ensure physical distancing can be maintained while in the clinic.

 - Remote working and tele-consultation as virtual care where appropriate in our clinical practice.